 This, and their other related articles, led me to doodle the following comparison of how Risk-driven Testing and Risk-based Testing might align with different parts of the RST thinking:

 The article quoted above is from 2009 and in following writings both Michael Bolton and James Bach have evolved their position and definitions.
-For example: James Bach has retired the use of “sapience” from the RST namespace and replaced it with “human checking”.
-You can read about that in “Testing and Checking Refined” and also see that Testing has been elevated to include refined definitions of Checking.
+For example: James Bach has declared the use of “sapience” to be problematic and has introduced “human checking” vs. “machine checking”.
+You can read about that in “Testing and Checking Refined” and also see that Testing has now been (re)elevated to include these refined definitions of Checking.
 And in “You Are Not Checking“, Michael Bolton has tried to clarify that humans aren’t (likely) Checking even if they are…checking?
 They are clearly continuing to adapt their wording as they gain further feedback on their constructs.
 But, it also feels like wordplay: someone(s) didn’t like a word, so another is being put in its place and more discussion/argument follows and it often feels like that discussion ends up being more about the word(s) being used rather than about the usefulness of the concept they are trying to advance.

-And here I am trying to do the same thing.
-But even worse: I am trying to use the words “based” and “driven” (the third most important words out of three in each term) to make a division in something that is otherwise fundamentally the same thing (considering the other two words in each term are “risk” and “testing”), namely an approach to testing that uses risk to guide its planning, preparation, and execution – we are not talking about a new/different method/technique of testing, but an over-arching approach to testing.
+And here I am falling into the same trap.
+But even worse, I am trying to use the words “based” and “driven” (the third most important words out of three in each term) to make a division in something that is otherwise fundamentally the same thing (considering the other two words in each term are “risk” and “testing”); namely an approach to testing that uses risk to guide its planning, preparation, and execution – we are not talking about a new/different method/technique of testing, but an over-arching approach to testing.
 Instead of strengthening the whole, I feel like I am trying to pull the two terms apart just to be able to give Risk-driven Testing its own identity; It’s own lesser identity, ultimately, as it would need to leave some aspects behind with Risk-based Testing.

 But before turning away from trying to separate the two terms, let’s see if anyone else is already trying to make a distinction between Risk-driven Testing and Risk-based Testing.
 Maybe someone has come up with a good angle…